 nuget-staging-local repository.
 These symbols will be pulled and deployed for debugging purposes by the developers.

 JCenter gallery.
 This repository will cache the libraries that will be consumed in the builds from jcenter.bintray.com.
 This provides a local source for these libraries and maybe be useful for use with TeamCity plugins and the Artifactory Remote Search.

 nuget gallery.
 This repository will cache the libraries that will be consumed in the builds from nuget.org.
 This provides a local source for these libraries.

 Now, Create a Build Definitions in Visual Studio

 After the source code for the MyLogger solution has been downloaded and is in a TFS project, we need to create a build definition.
-This build definition is based on the default process template and will use default settings with the exceptions highlighted and described below.
+This default settings with the exceptions highlighted and described below.

 MyLogger Build Definition

 \NuGetExample\MyLogger\MyLogger.sln is the solution that will build and store the MyLogger.dll

 /.targets file.
 The DistribPackages task is mean to “push” the Nuget packages from the build site to the local Artifactory repository.

 When .targets file is customized to contain the MSBuild targets needed to deploy to Artifactory.